- How To's & Quick Tips >

-Hanging a framed picture is about as DIY as many homeowners get.
-But although it may seem easy, hanging art properly is much more than a haphazard task.
-Here are five favorite tips for taking a one-hole approach to placing art on the wall.
+Hanging a picture is about as DIY as many homeowners get.
+But although it may seem easy, hanging a picture properly is much more than a haphazard task.
+Here are five favorite tips for taking a one-hole approach to hanging a picture on the wall.

 1. Don’t eyeball it!
 If you’re hanging multiple pieces of artwork, you need to figure out how they’ll work together before you start making holes.
 My recommendation is to make a template.
 Use newsprint or butcher paper to create true-scale templates of your frames, then use painter’s tape to figure out the best arrangement.
 Young House Love has a great walkthrough of the technique.